Print

 • 1 packet platinum instant yeast (2 1/4 teaspoon or 1/3 of a 2-ounce block (so .66 ounces of cake yeast)

 • ~304 grams of water or 1 1/4 cups * if using same day use warm water(105-115 degrees F/40-46 degrees C).
-If fermenting overnight in the fridge use cold water.
+If fermenting overnight in the fridge, use cold water.
 This will give you 64% hydration.
 You can go up to 350 grams of water if you want higher hydration (if you’re using a strong 00 flour)

-• 10 grams or 2 1/4 teaspoon olive oil
+• 10 grams or 2 1/4 teaspoons olive oil

 • 8 grams (1.4 teaspoons) of sea salt